-- the contribution to the maintenance of a landbank of reserves for construction aggregates; - impact on any nearby homes, local communities and known sensitive receptors and designations; - impacts upon biodiversity and the natural environment, sensitive habitats and the historic environment; - impacts in terms of noise, dust, vibration, odour, and potential pollution of land, air and water; - landscape and visual impacts; - cumulative impacts; - impacts upon transport, including cumulative impacts (in respect of traffic movements related to wind farms under construction or consented, quarries and surface coal mining sites).
+- the contribution to the maintenance of a landbank of reserves for construction aggregates; - impact on any nearby homes, local communities and known sensitive receptors and designations; - impacts upon biodiversity and the natural environment, sensitive habitats and the historic environment; - impacts in terms of noise, dust, vibration, odour, and potential pollution of land, air and water: - landscape and visual impacts; - cumulative impacts; - impacts upon transport, including cumulative impacts (in respect of traffic movements related to wind farms under construction or consented, quarries and surface coal mining sites).
 The number and length of lorry trips should be specified and rail transport should be used wherever practical; - suitability of the restoration and aftercare proposals for the site; and - the benefits accruing from the proposal including local employment opportunities

-In addition to meeting the above criteria, proposals for surface mining will be supported only if the applicant can demonstrate that:
+In addition to meeting the above criteria11, proposals for surface mining will be supported only if the applicant can demonstrate that:

-- they have explored the potential for clay extraction as part of the development; and - the proposal is consistent with national policy on energy and targets for reducing greenhouse gas emissions.
+- they have explored the potential for clay extraction as part of the development; and - the proposal is consistent with national policy on energy and targets for reducing greenhouse gas emissions. - 266.
+Applicants should note that the submission of any commercially sensitive information submitted to support an application will be treated in the strictest confidence.